satkar605/nfl-4th-down-analysis/README.md

 NFL teams face critical choices on 4th down—decisions that can shift momentum and define outcomes.
 Historically driven by instinct, these decisions now demand data-backed approaches.
 This project explores what contextual features shape 4th down decisions and builds a framework to support more consistent and strategic play-calling.

 ## Data Summary
-- **Source**: Publicly available 2024 NFL play-by-play dataset ( Thedata file has been downloaded from [https://github.com/nflverse/nflverse-pbp ](url)
+- **Source**: Publicly available 2024 NFL play-by-play dataset (The data file has been downloaded from [https://github.com/nflverse/nflverse-pbp ](url)

 - **Time Frame**: Full regular season
 - **Scope**: Filtered to only include 4th down plays